git-consensus/contracts/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 If this PR fixes any existing issue, make it clear by commenting: "fixes #<number of issue>"/.
-If this PR introduces new functionality which requires a documentation update, ensure you run `yarn doc` and/or make the appropriate changes in git-consensus/docs (after this change merges).
+If this PR introduces new functionality which requires a documentation update, ensure you run `npm run doc` and/or make the appropriate changes in git-consensus/docs (after this change merges).
 -->